Xbow System Lectures

 Part 1: Introduction

-When I was an orthodontic resident in 1979 we were taught to treat an upright lower incisor.
+When I was an orthodontic resident in 1979, we were taught how to treat an upright lower incisor.
 The only expansion allowed was a sutural expansion with an RME.
+The “shared belief” was that lower incisor proclination would result in gingival recession.
+In the 1980s, my Class II patients fell into four groups.

-- Orthodontic decompensation and jaw surgery,
+1. Orthodontic decompensation and jaw surgery,

-- Two-phase non-extraction beginning with a functional appliance (which evolved into Herbst followed by Xbow),
+2. Two-phase non-extraction beginning with a functional appliance (which evolved into Herbst followed by Xbow),

-- One phase four bicuspid extraction and headgear,
+3. One phase four bicuspid extraction and headgear,

-- One phase upper bicuspid extraction.
+4. One phase upper bicuspid extraction.

 One thing became clear.
-If I extracted four bicuspids in a deep overbite case, I ended up chasing the lower incisors in what I call the "never-ending overjet".
-It was in these cases where I saw the most lip retraction or profile flattening.
+If I extracted four bicuspids in a deep overbite case, I chased the lower incisors in what I call the “never-ending overjet.”
+In these cases, I saw the most lip retraction or profile flattening.
+I began treating more and more of these non-extraction cases in two phases.

 No matter which interarch Class II appliance I used, I proclined lower incisors.
 Whether it was Xbow or Herbst or Twin Block or Class II elastics or Forsus, it didn't matter.
 Expand buccally?
 Interproximal reduction?

+Fill the slot and tie it back.
+Minus six-degree lower incisor brackets?
+They still proclined.
 I didn’t worry about proclining lower incisors with functional appliances until I began using Herbst.

 (So this is what happens with full-time wear.)
-Even then, I didn’t see any gingival recession which agrees with the article by Hans Pancherz and a systematic review on proclination.
+Even then, I didn’t see any gingival recession, which agrees with the article by Hans Pancherz and a systematic review on proclination.
 I am more comfortable with lower incisor tipping followed by partial uprighting with Xbow and non-edgewise Herbst than I am with bodily mesialization with a rectangular archwire and minus six degrees lower incisor brackets, which I find results in root prominence.

-Dr. Anthony Mair explains it this way: "It is better to tip the crown and leave the root in bone than to bodily move the root out of bone; this setup is more reflective of natural compensation."
+Dr. Anthony Mair explains it this way: “It is better to tip the crown and leave the root in bone than to bodily move the root out of bone; this setup is more reflective of natural compensation

 Dr. Mair has recently reported on several cases where Class II elastics used against a lower aligner caused bony dehiscence due to bodily movement of the lower incisors.
-The solution was to torque the root apex back into alveolar bone as recommended by Dr. Laursen et al (Am J Orthod Dentofacial Orthop 2020;157:29-34)
+The solution was to torque the root apex back into the alveolar bone as recommended by Dr. Laursen et al. (Am J Orthod Dentofacial Orthop 2020;157:29-34)

 Dr. Mair warned that we should prepare for more of these cases as the popularity of Class II elastics used with aligners increases.